usnistgov/SolDet/README.md

 # SolDet
-SolDet is an object oriented package for solitonic fearture detection in absorption images of Bose Einstein condensate. with wider use for cold atom image analysis.
-Featured with classifier, object detector and Mexican hat metric methods.
+SolDet is an object-oriented package for solitonic fearture detection in absorption images of Bose-Einstein condensates, with wider use for cold atom image analysis.
+It is featured with classifier, object detector, and Mexican hat metric methods.
 Technical details are explained in https://arxiv.org/abs/2111.04881.

 The dataset used to prepare SolDet is currently being prepared for public release.
-Until then, it can be requested from Justyna Zwolak (jpzwolak@nist.gov).
+Until then, it can be requested from [Justyna Zwolak](jpzwolak@nist.gov).
 Note that SolDet assumes the following folder structure for the data files:

 ```